The Key Features of the Corporate Practice of Medicine in Los Angeles, California

 California professional medical corporations that have only one shareholder must have only one director, (who must be that shareholder).
 That shareholder is required to also serve as the president and treasurer of the corporation (California Corporations Code §13403).

 A California professional medical corporation with only two shareholders must have only two directors (who must be those shareholders).
-The two shareholders are required to fill the offices of president, vice president, secretary, and treasurer (California Corporations Code §13403).
+The two shareholders are required to fill the offices of the president, vice president, secretary, and treasurer (California Corporations Code §13403).

 Taxation of Professional Medical Corporations